prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          COLLECTIONINFO

    c
-         will show the summary of the collection in a short textinfo
+         Will show the summary of the collection in a short textinfo

 .. container:: table-row